Get your artwork out there

 Please note: you are asked to prepare a short presentation of no more than 10 minutes about your work, in advance of the session.
 This can take the form of a powerpoint presentation of around 10-15 slides, or a tour of your website or instagram page.
 This introduction should outline your ideas, motivations and recent developments in your work.
-Have this to hand on your computer desktop so you can share it with the class during the Zoom session.

 What is the course about?

-New for 20/21, our professional practice suite is a set of one-day workshops that you can pick and mix to design your own modular course, to learn core skills and knowledge essential to the professional creative practitioner in craft, design or fine art.
+Our professional practice suite is a set of one-day workshops that you can pick and mix to design your own modular course, to learn core skills and knowledge essential to the professional creative practitioner in craft, design or fine art.
 Whether you require expert technical knowledge, deeper critical and contextual understanding, or need to know how to go about setting yourself up as an independent professional, these workshops will allow you to build your own modular course of study to ensure you develop the skills you need.

 What will we cover?